-Drs D Seeley, HC Ash and KA Harris is known as Dearne Valley Health Centre and is part of Greater Huddersfield Clinical Commissioning Group (CCG).
-It is located within a rural area of Huddersfield in a town called Scissett.
-The practice had formerly been known locally as Scissett Health Centre and had operated from a prefabricated building.
-It moved to new purpose built premises in 1994.
+Kirkburton Health Centre and is part of Greater Huddersfield Clinical Commissioning Group (CCG).
+It is located within a rural area on the outskirts of Huddersfield in a purpose built health centre.
 There is disabled access, all patient areas are on one level and there are car parking facilities on site.

-The practice has a patient list size of 3,843 with a higher than national average of patients aged between 40 to 50 years.
+The practice has a patient list size of 8,072 with a higher than national average of patients aged between 40 to 70 years.
 The majority of patients are white British and there are low levels of deprivation in the practice area.
-The practice has close links to two residential nursing homes and provides care and support as needed for registered patients who reside there.
+The practice provides care and support to patients who have severe mental health problems and who are resident in a local care home.

-There are three GP partners, one male and two female, and a salaried female GP.
+There are four GP partners, two male and two female, and two salaried female GPs.
 The clinical team also consists of three practice nurses and two health care assistants; all of whom are female.
 The clinicians are supported by a practice manager and a team of administration and reception staff.

-The practice is open between 8am to 6pm Monday to Friday.
-GP appointments are available 8.30am to 11am and 2.30pm to 5.40pm Monday to Thursday.
-They are available 8.30am to 11am and 2.30pm to 4.30pm on Friday.
-There are extended hours appointments from 7.30am on Monday, Wednesday and Friday.
+The practice is open between 8am to 6pm Monday to Friday, with extended hours from 7.30am Monday, 7am Friday and until 8pm on Thursday.
+Telephone consultations were sometimes held by clinicians, dependent on the need of the patient.
+The practice also provides an emergency clinic between 11am and 11.30am each week day, where appointments are made by telephoning the practice on the day.

 When the practice is closed out-of-hours services are provided by Local Care Direct, which can be accessed via the surgery telephone number or by calling the NHS 111 service.